Pseudogout

 Lifestyle and home remedies

-Home treatments may be useful during pseudogout flare-ups.
+Home treatments may help lessen pain and inflammation during pseudogout flare-ups.
 Examples include:

-- NSAIDs.
-Over-the-counter NSAIDs, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), often are helpful.
+- NSAIDs you can buy without a prescription.
+NSAIDs you can buy without a prescription, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), often are helpful.

 Preparing for an appointment

-You'll probably first see your family health care provider.
-After an initial examination, your provider may refer you to a specialist in the diagnosis and treatment of arthritis and other inflammatory joint conditions (rheumatologist).
+You'll likely first see your primary healthcare professional.
+After an initial exam, your healthcare professional may refer you to a rheumatologist.
+A rheumatologist is a doctor who specializes in the diagnosis and treatment of arthritis and other inflammatory joint conditions.

 Here's some information to help you get ready for your appointment.